ryanhugh/searchneu/docs/Services.md

 Manages the Search NEU Facebook bot. http://m.me/searchneu Also the Search NEU page. http://fb.com/searchneu

+Note that Facebook authentication is tied to people's personal Facebook accounts, and not emails.
+Also the roles for managing the Facebook page (https://www.facebook.com/searchneu/settings/?tab=admin_roles) and the app (https://developers.facebook.com/apps/1979224428978082/roles/roles/) are totally separate.

 ### Firebase

 Stores data about users.
 If you sign up for notifications for when seats open up, your data (who you are, what classes you are watching) is stored in firebase.